goij/OijpaClock/README.md

 ...
-You will need to add festival and espeak to your apps... sudo apt-get update sudo apt-get install festival espeak
+You will need to add festival and espeak to your apps...
+(For Ubuntu / Raspbian / Debian distros) ...
+sudo apt-get update
+sudo apt-get install festival espeak